Skip to navigation Skip to content

 CA will cancel due to the child’s death (or change to CA Health Care Card only if CA was paid under combined care rules for 2 children).
 The carer will remain qualified for CP (XWP) during the bereavement period.
 The rate payable depends on the carer's actual circumstances during the period.

 They are also eligible for a CP lump sum bereavement payment for the child, including where the carer qualified for CA based on the combined score of 2 children.
 The bereavement information will be displayed on the Carer Payment Third Party Bereavement Details (CBD) screen.
-See Step 1 in Table 3.
+See Table 3 > Step 1.

 8

-The carer remains qualified for CP during the bereavement period and may also be entitled to a LBP.
+The carer remains qualified for CP during the bereavement period and may also be entitled to an LBP.
 See:

 The rate payable depends on the carer's actual circumstances during the period.